 The Philippines is not just the home of historical attractions and unique food.
 It is actually a fun place to be and its language is filled with so much information that a single word or tone can change the meaning!
 With lots of words being coined in Tagalog, even some Filipinos find it hard to keep up too!

-You see, another thing that you should take note of is the Filipinos are considered as a "happy country" in the world next to Fiji and Colombia.
-And maybe you are wondering, what exactly is making them laugh and smile around even with the strangers, right?
+You see, another thing that you should take note of is that Filipinos are considered a “happy country” in the world next to Fiji and Colombia.
+And maybe you are wondering, what exactly is making them laugh and smile around even with strangers, right?
 To help you navigate fun discourse with Filipinos regardless of the topics, check out this comprehensive list of Pinoy humor lines and phrase-based hugot (or sayings in English) Tagalog lines below.

-Note: To lay out the information for easy reading, we have divided it into three columns: one for the unique Tagalog funny lines, words, and phrases, the second is for the literal English translation, and the last one explains what the sayings mean for Filipinos.
+Note: To lay out the information for easy reading, we have divided it into three columns: one for the unique Tagalog funny lines, words, and phrases, the second for the literal English translation, and the last one explains what the sayings mean for Filipinos.

 English translation: Buy some burger as a treat / Treat us to some Pancit Canton